adamsilver/adamsilver.io-jekyll/_drafts/2037-01-01-semantic-class-names.md

 If you have a lot of forms, you could end up with a lot of CSS.
 This seems a bit unnecessary.
 Can we do better?

-This is where we can be more generic.
+We could choose a more generic class name.
 Perhaps `.loginForm-field` would be better.
 This enables us to reuse the same styles across all fields within the login form.

-But this name still seems too specific.
-Aren't these styles relevant to all fields across all forms?
+But aren't these styles relevant to all fields across all forms?
 Probably.
 Consistency is an important aspect of good design.

 Let's change these components into a module.
 And let's name this module `.formField`.
 That feels better doesn't it?

-All three of the class names follow MaintainableCSS principles.
-But they have significant differences in how they impact the maintainability of our codebase.

-Let’s find some more problems with this generic, reusable `.formField` module.
+All of the class names we've tried so far are semantic.
+But, they impact the maintainability of our CSS in very different ways.
+Let's continue and find some more problems with this generic, reusable `.formField` module.

 What if some fields need to accomodate a hint, for example?
-And each field that needs a hint needs different styles?
+And each of these fields needs different styles?

 This is where [modifiers](http://maintainablecss.com/chapters/modifiers/) come in.
 Just add an extra class name and make the required tweaks.